errisy/errisy-tsc/README.md

 # errisy-tsc
 a customized typescript compiler transpiler

+## This has been Update to the latest TypesScript Compiler 2.2.1.
+I constantly follow the (TypeScript)[https://github.com/Microsoft/TypeScript/] Releases.
+The core version will follow the TypeScript releases.
+I only added the RPC/Data Entity transpiler, and async/await Task features to the standard compiler.

 ## why transpile?
 In web devleopment, the communication between front end and back end have been an issue.
 Back end developers are normally required to write documentations for font end usage.